Indian Ocean: Geology

 Left: The oldest ocean floor of the Indian Ocean formed c.
 150 Ma when the Indian Subcontinent and Madagascar broke-up from Africa.
 Right: The India–Asia collision c.
 40 Ma completed the closure of the Tethys Ocean (grey areas north of India).
 Geologically, the Indian Ocean is the ocean floor that opened up south of India.

 As the youngest of the major oceans, the Indian Ocean has active spreading ridges that are part of the worldwide system of mid-ocean ridges.
 In the Indian Ocean these spreading ridges meet at the Rodrigues Triple Point with the Central Indian Ridge, including the Carlsberg Ridge, separating the African plate from the Indian plate; the Southwest Indian Ridge separating the African plate from the Antarctic plate; and the Southeast Indian Ridge separating the Australian plate from the Antarctic plate.
 The Central Indian Ridge is intercepted by the Owen fracture zone.

-Since the late 1990s, however, it has become clear that this traditional definition of the Indo-Australian plate cannot be correct; it consists of three plates — the Indian plate, the Capricorn plate, and Australian plate — separated by diffuse boundary zones.
+Since the late 1990s, it has become clear that this traditional definition of the Indo-Australian plate cannot be correct; it consists of three plates — the Indian plate, the Capricorn plate, and Australian plate — separated by diffuse boundary zones.
 Since 20 Ma the African plate is being divided by the East African Rift System into the Nubian and Somalia plates.

 There are only two trenches in the Indian Ocean: the 6000 km-long Java Trench between Java and the Sunda Trench and the 900 km-long Makran Trench south of Iran and Pakistan.

 A series of ridges and seamount chains produced by hotspots pass over the Indian Ocean.
-The Réunion hotspot (active 70–40 million years ago) connects Réunion and the Mascarene Plateau to the Chagos-Laccadive Ridge and the Deccan Traps in north-western India; the Kerguelen hotspot (100–35 million years ago) connects the Kerguelen Islands and Kerguelen Plateau to the Ninety East Ridge and the Rajmahal Traps in north-eastern India; the Marion hotspot (100–70 million years ago) possibly connects Prince Edward Islands to the Eighty Five East Ridge.
+The Réunion hotspot (active 70–40 million years ago) connects Réunion and the Mascarene Plateau to the Chagos-Laccadive Ridge and the Deccan Traps in north-western India.
+The Kerguelen hotspot (100–35 million years ago) connects the Kerguelen Islands and Kerguelen Plateau to the Ninety East Ridge and the Rajmahal Traps in north-eastern India.
+The Marion hotspot (100–70 million years ago) possibly connects Prince Edward Islands to the Eighty Five East Ridge.
 These hotspot tracks have been broken by the still active spreading ridges mentioned above.

 There are fewer seamounts in the Indian Ocean than in the Atlantic and Pacific.
 These are typically deeper than 3000 m and located north of 55°S and west of 80°E. Most originated at spreading ridges but some are now located in basins far away from these ridges.
 The ridges of the Indian Ocean form ranges of seamounts, sometimes very long, including the Carlsberg Ridge, Madagascar Ridge, Central Indian Ridge, Southwest Indian Ridge, Chagos-Laccadive Ridge, 85°E Ridge, 90°E Ridge, Southeast Indian Ridge, Broken Ridge, and East Indiaman Ridge.
 The Agulhas Plateau and Mascarene Plateau are the two major shallow areas.

 The opening of the Indian Ocean began c.
 156 Ma when Africa separated from East Gondwana.
 The Indian Subcontinent began to separate from Australia-Antarctica 135–125 Ma and as the Tethys Ocean north of India began to close 118–84 Ma the Indian Ocean opened behind it.